 In Zimbabwe, boys are offered boxing instead of despair

-Zimbabwean boys as young as 10 hurry every weekend to a boxing ring whose nickname, Wafa Wafa, in the loc... .
-In this Saturday, Feb.
-12, 2017 photo, young boys fight in a boxing ring in Chitungwiza, Zimbabwe.
+Zimbabwean boys as young as 10 hurry every weekend to a boxing ring whose nickname, Wafa Wafa, in the local Shona language suggests that whoever enters will be lucky to come out alive.
+No one has died in the ring, let alone suffered serious injury.

 Comments